 Since 2006 the NYC Department of Youth and Community Development (DYCD) has partnered with CUNY through a variety of initiatives to build the capacity of youth-serving agencies by investing in the higher education of their staff.
 The DYCD Scholars program fosters a community of practice by bringing together and supporting a cohort of CUNY students who are also leaders in the youth field.
 Since spring 2013, 25 scholars have been supported through the program.

-Congratulations to the new fall 2014 cohort of DYCD Scholars.
+Congratulations to the newest cohort of DYCD Scholars.

 Scholars and eligible youth workers may wish to take advantage of training offered by DYCD Capacity Building.

 Graduate Coursework in Youth Studies